hemrajmalhi/Django-project-with-Google-Maps-API-integration/README.md

 ## Contributing😎😎

 Contributions to this project are welcome!
 If you would like to contribute, please fork this repository and submit a pull request.
-Please follow the coding standards and guidelines outlined in the `CONTRIBUTING.md` file.